-As soon as a user hits your product for the first time, it’s on.
+First impressions matter.
 In Casey’s words, “you really need to accomplish showing the main value in the first session.
 Or else there’s no guarantee there will be a next session.”

 Showing initial value is as difficult to execute as it is critical to your success.
 It takes a deep understanding of what a new user wants from your product.

-You probably have an idea of what new users want, but the more you can zero in on this need, and focus on delivering value, the more leverage you’ll have in improving your activation rate.
+You probably have an idea of what new users want, but the more you can zero in on this need and focus on delivering value, the more leverage you’ll have in improving your activation rate.

 Pinterest delivers on its value promise by giving new users contextual help that gets them to engage with the product in a meaningful way.
-Here it is in action:

 This blue banner tells readers exactly what to do.
 There is little room to get lost or confused.

-A pulsing hotspot hovers over the save button, again, making it clear what to do next.
+Clicking a pin brings users to a closeup of their selected image.
+A pulsing hotspot hovers over the save button, again making it clear what to do next.:

 The tooltip message that appears upon clicking the hotspot contextualizes the button further.

-From here, we’re given more context:
+From here, users are given more context:

 Contextual help in the banner below this modal is aimed to prompt action.
 The copy above—”A board is a visual collection of Pins”—helps a user understand the product.